Francisco Domenech: Education

-A twice graduate of the University of Puerto Rico, Río Piedras campus, (UPR) first in 1999 when he obtained his Bachelor of Arts degree in Political Science, and then in 2003 when he obtained his Juris Doctor degree from the University of Puerto Rico School of Law.
+A twice graduate of the University of Puerto Rico, Río Piedras campus, (UPR) first in 1999 when he obtained his Bachelor of Arts degree in political science, and then in 2003 when he obtained his Juris Doctor degree from the University of Puerto Rico School of Law.
 During his years at UPR, Domenech was President of the General Student Body Council during the 1999–2000 academic year, a position that had never been held by a statehooder before or since him.
 During that same year he also served as an Academic Senator before the UPR Río Piedras campus Academic Senate.
 Prior to that, from 1998 to 1999, Domenech was UPR's College of Social Sciences Student Body President.

 Academically, Domenech was a twice participant (2002 & 2003) in the international rounds of the Philip C. Jessup International Law Moot Court Competition on behalf of UPR's School of Law.
 He ranked in the top 15% of oralists.

 Family

-He is the great grandnephew of Manuel V. Domenech, an engineer, who was a member of the first Puerto Rico House of Representatives after the Spanish–American War of 1898, and was reelected in 1902 and 1904.
+He is the great-grandnephew of Manuel V. Domenech, an engineer, who was a member of the first Puerto Rico House of Representatives after the Spanish–American War of 1898, and was reelected in 1902 and 1904.
 During 1904 he served as Mayor for the city of Ponce, Puerto Rico.
 In 1914 he was appointed to serve as Commissioner of the Interior, becoming one of the first Puerto Ricans to hold an officer's position in the Cabinet which was appointed by the President of the United States.
-Also, he was later appointed as Treasurer of Puerto Rico serving in this capacity from 1930–1935.
-Unlike his great grandnephew, Manuel Domenech was a very active member of the Republican Party of Puerto Rico attending the 1928 Republican National Convention as an alternate delegate.
+Also, he was later appointed as Treasurer of Puerto Rico serving in this capacity from 1930 to 1935.
+Unlike his great-grandnephew, Manuel Domenech was a very active member of the Republican Party of Puerto Rico attending the 1928 Republican National Convention as an alternate delegate.

 Domenech is also second cousin of the former Commonwealth of Virginia's Secretary of Natural Resources, Douglas Domenech who served in the Bush Administration as Deputy Chief of Staff for the United States Department of the Interior and who also served as Assistant Secretary for Insular Affairs of the United States Department of the Interior under the Trump Administration.